Adult Intellectual & Developmental Disabilities

 When: Friday Mornings (Weekly)

-Target Audience: Healthcare Providers/Developmental Service Professionals with Experience Working with Adults with or Suspected of Having Autism.
+Target Audience: Healthcare Providers/Developmental Service Professionals with Experience Working with Autistic Adults.

 To view curriculum content, please click on the toggle button below.

-Below is a list of curriculum topics we are offering for our Winter Cycle on Autism.
+Below is a list of curriculum topics we are offering for the upcoming cycle.

 - Key Considerations Around Gender and Sexual Diversity in Autism